alexei-led/pumba/README.md

 "io.kubernetes.pod.namespace": "test-namespace"
 ```

+It's possible to run multiple Pumba commands in the same DaemonSet using multiple Pumba containers, see `deploy/pumba_kube.yml` example.

 If you are not running Kubernetes >= 1.1.0 or do not want to use DaemonSets, you can also run the Pumba as a regular docker container on each node you want to make chaos (see above)

 **Note:** running `pumba netem` commands on minikube clusters will not work, because the sch_netem kernel module is missing in the minikube VM!